GoogleCloudPlatform/professional-services/examples/python-cicd-with-cloudbuilder/README.md

 use to run tests with.

 ## 4. Create a Cloud Build Trigger
-* On the GCP console navigate to 'Cloud Build' > 'Triggers'
+* On the GCP console navigate to 'Cloud Build' > 'Triggers.'
-* Add a trigger
+* Add a trigger.
-* Choose cloud source repository
+* Choose cloud source repository.
 * Pick the repo you created in step 1.
-* Assuming you want the trigger to fire on any branch, accept the default trigger type and regex
+* Assuming you want the trigger to fire on any branch, accept the default trigger type and regex.
-* Choose 'cloud build configuration file' from 'build configuration'
+* Choose 'cloud build configuration file' from 'build configuration.'
-* Click create trigger
+* Click create trigger.

 ## 5. Create a cloudbuild.yaml file that executes your tests and runs pylint